prestsoftware/prest/docs/src/consistency/cons_budgetary.rst

 Consistency Criteria for Budgetary Datasets
 ===========================================

-For every subject whose choices are in the dataset, Prest can find and count the total number of violations (resp. score) for each of the axioms/criteria (resp. choice consistency index) listed below.
+For every subject whose choices are in the dataset, Prest |version| can find and count the total number of violations (resp. score) for each of the axioms/criteria (resp. choice consistency index) listed below.

 **Note:** *much of the terminology and notation that follows is introduced and explained in the*